ePoc-app/epoc-website/content/en/epocs/index.md

 ::card
 #title
-Inscrivez-vous à notre Newsletter 💌
+Subscribe to our Newsletter 💌

 #description
-Pour recevoir les actualités à propos de l'application, de l'éditeur et des formations ePoc.
+To receive news about the application, editor, and ePoc trainings.

 #content
 ::newsletter-box
 ---
-placeholder: Entrez votre email
+placeholder: Enter your email
 ---
 #button
-S'abonner
+Subscribe
 ::
 ::